liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/09-installing-liferay-on-websphere.markdown

         <jvmEntries xmi:id="JavaVirtualMachine_1183122130078" ... maximumHeapSize="1024">

+  Note that this is just a default setting; once @product@ is installed, you should tune it appropriately based on your usage.

 Lastly, in the same profile, you should delete a problematic `secureSessionCookie` tag that can cause @product@ startup errors.
-Do this now using the following instructions:
+You can do this by modifying the following file:

-- `[Install Location]/WebSphere/AppServer/profiles/your-profile/config/cells/your-cell/cell.xml`:
+`[Install Location]/WebSphere/AppServer/profiles/your-profile/config/cells/your-cell/cell.xml`:

 Delete the `secureSessionCookie` tag containing `xmi:id="SecureSessionCookie_1"`.

 Great!
 Now you're ready to install @product@.